Halle Berry Reveals She Broke Three Ribs While Rehearsing For ‘John Wick 3’

 Actress Halle Berry joins star Keanu Reeves in the third installment of the John Wick action film franchise, John Wick: Chapter 3 — Parabellum, which hits the silver screen in mid-May.
 The 52-year-old beauty has been talking to the press about her role as Sofia, an assassin friend of the title character, and revealed that she sustained an injury while rehearsing for her big role.

-Last week, the Academy Award winner, who was suffering from laryngitis, told Extra that she broke three ribs while practicing some intricate stunts — and continued to work despite the pain.
+Last week, the Academy Award-winner, who was suffering from laryngitis, told Extra that she broke three ribs while practicing some intricate stunts — and continued to work despite the pain.

 “It’s like a badge of honor for me.
 I don’t know how it happened really,” Berry explained.